 Visa nationals are already required to obtain a visa for the UK when travelling via Ireland, in order to lawfully enter the UK.
 This is a well-established requirement, and we are simply extending this same principle to individuals requiring an ETA.

-Once a nationality has been onboarded onto the ETA scheme, nationals of this country must obtain an ETA when visiting the UK, including when entering the UK by crossing the land border into Northern Ireland via Ireland.
+Nationals of countries that require an ETA must obtain an ETA when visiting the UK, including when entering the UK by crossing the land border into Northern Ireland via Ireland.

 A: Artists are able to use the Temporary Work – Creative Worker route if they have a certificate of sponsorship from a registered sponsor.
 If they are coming for up to three months, they can use the Creative Worker visa concession and are not required to apply for a visa prior to coming to the UK if they are a non-visa national and have an ETA.